ShijieXu1993/uk.github.io/_pages/about.md

   - /about.html
 ---

 PhD in Finance Mathematics, University of Liverpool, UK.
-Now I am looking for a job in the UK as a **quantitative researcher**.

 My research interests include but are not limited to:

-- The term structure of energy forwards
+- Term structure models
-- Ito processes and its SDE
+- Ito processes and their SDE
-- Rough paths and signature learning
+- OTC derivatives pricing
-- Statistics
+- xVA

 My supervisors are [Dr. Paul Eisenberg](https://www.wu.ac.at/en/statmath/faculty-staff/faculty/paul-eisenberg) in WU Wien and [Prof. Corina Constantinescu](https://www.liverpool.ac.uk/people/dana-constantinescu) in the University of Liverpool.